-As the Chief Marketing Officer (CMO) in your firm, have you seized the opportunity to influence your clients’ end-to-end relationship with your firm?
+As the Chief Marketing Officer (CMO) in your firm, you have the opportunity to influence your clients’ end-to-end relationship with client experience management.

-I hope the answer is a resounding YES because your organization and your team will give you superhero status if you have (well, they’ll at least thank you).
-I’m sure I’m just scratching the surface of the benefits to your marketing team with this list:
+Your organization and your team will give you superhero status when you implement a successful, data-driven client experience management initiative.
+I'm just scratching the surface of the benefits to your marketing team with this list:

 - Higher win rates

-- Increased marketing efficiencies (i.e. Lower cost to marketing) = Higher Net Bottom line profits)
+- Increased marketing efficiencies (i.e. Lower marketing costs = Higher net bottom-line profits)

 - More testimonials

 But there’s so much more.
-Let’s take a look at just a few of the benefits to your firm overall:
+Let's take a look at just a few of the benefits to your company overall:

 - Higher profit projects

-The role of the CMO continues to evolve and you are in a key position to take a real leadership role in your organization’s success.
+The role of the CMO continues to evolve and is in a key position to take a real leadership role in your organization's success.
 Not long ago, it used to be that marketing was primarily responsible for the definition and stewardship of the brand.
 And that remains key.
-Benji Sawyer, Sawyer Solutions, shared at CXps 2019 that one of his key takeaways from the event was:
+Benji Sawyer, Sawyer Solutions, shared at CXps 2019 his key takeaways:

-- How important having a brand promise is,
+- The importance of having a brand promise

-- Ensuring your clients know what your brand promise is, and
+- Ensure your clients know your brand promise

-- Making it a priority for everyone in the firm to intentionally deliver on that promise.
+- Make it a priority for everyone in the firm to intentionally deliver on that brand promise

-Connection with clients and prospective clients is at the heart of both marketing and client experience.
+Connection with clients and prospects is at the heart of both marketing and CX.
 But connection can mean different things to different people.
-Part of seizing the opportunity to ensure your efforts deliver increased loyalty, share of wallet and quality referrals, is designing an intentional CX-centric mindset and making it a priority in your firm.
+Part of seizing the opportunity to ensure your efforts deliver increased loyalty, share-of-wallet, and quality referrals, is designing an intentional CX-centric mindset and making it a priority in your firm.
 Having an intentional CX-centric brand will make the connection that drives results.

 Optimize your clients’ experience

 Let’s start with what optimizing your clients’ experience does not mean.
-It does not mean doing whatever your clients ask even if what they ask for doesn’t benefit them, is not feasible for your team, or makes no financial sense to your firm.
-It does not mean changing everything about the way you deliver your services to your clients or adding lots of extra warm and fuzzy steps to the process.
+It does not mean doing whatever your clients ask.
+Clients sometimes ask for actions that do not benefit them.
+Some requested actions are not feasible for your team.
+Others make no financial sense to your firm.
+Client requests do not mean changing everything about the way you deliver your services to your clients or adding extra warm and fuzzy steps to the process.

 What optimizing your clients’ experience does mean is understanding what about your firm’s service delivery matters most to your clients.
 And, recognizing that what matters may be slightly different for each client based on their priorities.
 How do you get this information?
 I’m sure I’m stating the obvious.
 Listen to them.
 Your clients will tell you if you ask them.
 What may not be as obvious is how you listen to them.
 As important as check-in phone calls are, often these calls are focused on specific aspects of your current engagement with them.
 They are not the opportunity to get intel on what associated with your service delivery or brand promise is most important to them.
 They likely couldn’t tell you in that moment if you asked them!